Daniel-Abrecht/dpa-image-builder/README.md

 One of the lpddr4_\*.bin files is required for training the DDR PHY.
 The HDMI bin file is for DRM HDMI signals.
 All of the lpddr4_\*.bin firmware files are currently needed to build uboot and thus the image.
-Purism wants to attempt to remove all proprietary firmwares from their images as time permitts.
-I'll try to apply the same changes to my build scripts once that happens.

 The license in this repository only applies to the files in this repository.
 Other repositories loaded by these scripts often use different licenses,